How to Change Public to Private Network Profile in Windows 10

 In our example, our Ethernet connection is identified as a public network.
 However, since this PC is located at the office where we used a closed network, it’s better to change its label to a private network.

-Change Public to Private Network in Windows 10
+How do I change from Public to Private Network in Windows 10?

 Note that Microsoft has and will continue to make significant changes to Windows 10.
 This tip and its screenshots reference the most current build of the operation system as of the date of publication (Version 1803, Build 17134) but steps may change in future releases.